-The Leadership Cadence Layer is one of three core operating layers — alongside the Operating Layer and the Capital & Forecasting Layer — that create control in growth-stage and private equity-backed businesses.
+The Leadership Cadence Layer is one of three core operating layers — alongside the Operating System and the Cash & Forecasting Layer — that create control in growth-stage and private equity-backed businesses.

 Context